 The NSFAS Act enables any student to apply for a bursary from NSFAS, but allows the board to impose conditions, generally, or in respect of a particular loan or bursary.
 Such conditions include the use of the means test and the loan conversion of up to 40 percent of any loan as incentive for academic success.

 It provides for payment by NSFAS of the amount of the loan or bursary “to the designated higher education institution”, rather than to the applicant.
-It also allows NSFAS to enter into what is in effect an agency agreement with higher education institutions (HEIs) or further education and training (FET) colleges, in terms of which they are authorized to:
+It also allows NSFAS to enter into what is in effect an agency agreement with higher education institutions (HEIs) or further education and training (FET) colleges, in terms of which they are authorised to:

 - Administer bursaries granted to students of the institution.

 - Receive loan and bursary applications from students.

 - Consider and assess the applications in light of the criteria for the granting of bursaries determined by NSFAS.

 - Grant bursaries if the criteria are met after ascertaining that funds are available.

 - Enter into a written agreement with a borrower or bursar in accordance with the provisions of the Act and on the terms and conditions determined by NSFAS.